semrush/intergalactic/website/docs/table-group/data-table/data-table.md

 1. Specify the `sortable` property on the column;
 2. Subscribe to `onSortChange`;
-3. Pass the so`rt property to the table itself.
+3. Pass the `sort` property to the table itself.

 > In the example below, when you click on the sort icon, only the visual part changes, and the data itself is not sorted.